intere/scroggle/README.md

 - [ ] Board Rotation

 ## TODO (feature/NewScenes)
-- [ ] Nuke the GameTimer object and just have the Game UI manage it
+- [x] Nuke the GameTimer object and just have the Game UI manage it
-    - For the moment, I've added deprecation warnings
     - [ ] Hook up some sort of noise cue to tell the user that time is running out
 - [x] Hook up the score
         - [x] Update scoring